-Metering Mode AF Point Selection Method (p.100) (p.117) Automatic Selection Manual Selection ® AE lock is applied at the selected AF point.
+Metering Mode AF Point Selection Method (p.100) (p.117) Automatic Selection Manual Selection 3 AE lock is applied at the AF point that achieved focus.
+AE lock is applied at the selected AF point.
 000 AE lock is applied at the center AF point.

-\ When the lens' focus mode switch is set to <MF>, AE lock is applied at the center AF point.
+^{} When the lens' focus mode switch is set to <MF>, AE lock is applied at the center AF point.